 As we moved from formulating a concept into fundraising and delivering our first product, we’ve maintained that mindset of room for many stakeholders.

 We established the trust that lets us work closely with the public sector and function as an independent nonprofit.
-Our founding board draws from multiple perspectives﹘leadership from government, housing developers, finance, human service providers, and tech expertise.
+Our board draws from multiple perspectives – leadership from government, housing developers, finance, human service providers, and tech expertise.
 We are problem-solvers and remain committed to solutions that are positive for both renters and owners.
 We involve both groups wherever we can in user research and testing.

 Innovating broader solutions means recognizing technology isn’t always a perfect fix.
 Alongside serving a mission to connect people with a place to call home, our comprehensive data shines a light on the process and results.
 Solid data will inform policy and surface broader housing needs.
 We are building the data that can drive decisions to improve the system and allocate resources more effectively to addressing our housing crisis.

 Onward to new solutions

 “Getting off the ground is a 3-5 year challenge” was the final comment at that first brainstorming session.
-Three years later as we launch our first release, we are proud to have made so much progress!
-We look forward to the next 5 years﹘and beyond﹘bringing many voices into the room and continuing to innovate ways to make it easier to access housing.
+We are proud to have made so much progress!
+We look forward to the next 5 years – and beyond – bringing many voices into the room and continuing to innovate ways to make it easier to access housing.